Independent Educational Evaluation (IEE) in Maryland

 Parents are entitled to one IEE at public expense each time the LEA conducts an evaluation with which the parent disagrees (COMAR 13A.05.01.14; 34 CFR 300.502(b)).

-The LEA may ask for but cannot require the parent to explain their objections to the LEA's evaluation (34 CFR 300.502(b)(4)).
+The LEA may ask for but cannot require the parent to explain their objections to the LEA's evaluation, and cannot unreasonably delay (34 CFR 300.502(b)(4)).

-The IEE must meet LEA standards except that the evaluator must not be employed by the LEA (34 CFR 300.502(e)).
+The IEE must meet LEA evaluation standards (technically sound instruments, qualified evaluators) except that the evaluator must not be employed by the LEA (34 CFR 300.502(e)).

 All IEEs, including those at private expense, must be considered by the IEP team in making decisions about the child's education (34 CFR 300.502(c)).